ALOE: Action-Level Off-Policy Evaluation for Vision-Language-Action Model Post-Training: Abstract

 \section{Abstract}

-We study how to improve large foundation vision-language-action (VLA) systems through online reinforcement learning (RL) in real-world settings.
-Central to this process is the value function, which provides learning signals to guide VLA learning from experience.
-In practice, the value function is estimated from trajectory fragments collected from different data sources, including historical policies and intermittent human interventions.
-Estimating the value function of current behavior quality from the mixture data is inherently an off-policy evaluation problem.
-However, prior work often adopts conservative on-policy estimation for stability, which avoids direct evaluation of the current high-capacity policy and limits learning effectiveness.
-In this paper, we propose ALOE, an action-level off-policy evaluation framework for VLA post-training.
-ALOE applies chunking-based temporal-difference bootstrapping to evaluate individual action sequences instead of predicting final task outcomes.
-This design improves effective credit assignment to critical action chunks under sparse rewards and supports stable policy improvement.
-We evaluate our method on three real-world manipulation tasks, including smartphone packing as a high-precision task, laundry folding as a long-horizon deformable-object task, and bimanual pick-and-place involving multi-object perception.
-Across all tasks, ALOE improves learning efficiency without compromising execution speed, showing that off-policy RL can be reintroduced in a reliable manner for real-world VLA post-training.
-Videos and additional materials are available at our project website \href{https://rooshy-yang.github.io/aloe/\#}{https://rooshy-yang.github.io/aloe}.
+We study how to improve large foundation vision-language-action (VLA) systems through human-in-the-loop reinforcement learning (RL) in real-world environments.
+A key challenge is learning reliable value functions from heterogeneous real-world experience, as value estimation provides the primary learning signal for VLA training.
+In practice, replay buffers contain trajectories collected from historical policies, online rollouts, demonstrations, and intermittent human interventions.
+Because replay buffers mix trajectories generated by different behaviors, the observed returns can be mismatched with the quality of the current policy.
+Prior VLA post-training methods often rely on progress-style value signals, which reflect the average quality of historical behaviors, leading to mismatched learning signals for the current policy.
+In this paper, we propose ALOE, an off-policy evaluation framework whose value function directly evaluates current-policy behavior for each iteration.
+Specifically, ALOE combines chunked temporal-difference bootstrapping and conservative value aggregation to perform stable current-policy evaluation, then uses these estimates for advantage-weighted policy improvement.
+This design improves credit assignment to critical action chunks under sparse rewards and supports stable policy improvement.
+We evaluate ALOE on four real-world manipulation tasks encompassing long-horizon and high-precision scenarios: smartphone packing, laundry folding, multi-object sorting, and phone assembly.
+Across all tasks, ALOE outperforms other VLA post-training methods, highlighting the benefit of off-policy value estimates for real-world VLA post-training.
+Videos are available at our project website \href{https://rooshy-yang.github.io/aloe/\#}{https://rooshy-yang.github.io/aloe}.